-Peoples recognizes stock-based compensation, which is included as a component of Peoples' salaries and employee benefit costs, for restricted common shares and performance unit awards, as well as purchases made by participants in the employee stock purchase plan.
+Peoples recognizes stock-based compensation expense, which is included as a component of Peoples' salaries and employee benefit costs, for restricted common shares and performance unit awards, as well as purchases made by participants in the employee stock purchase plan.
 For restricted common shares, Peoples recognizes stock-based compensation based on the estimated fair value of the awards expected to vest on the grant date.
 The estimated fair value is then expensed over the vesting period, which is normally three years.
 For performance unit awards, Peoples recognizes stock-based compensation, over the performance period, based on the portion of the awards that is expected to vest based on the expected level of achievement of the established performance goals.
 Peoples also has an employee stock purchase plan whereby employees can purchase Peoples' common shares at a discount of up to 15%.
 The following summarizes the amount of stock-based compensation and related tax benefit recognized for the years ended December 31:

-(Dollars in thousands) 2021 2020 2019 Employee stock-based compensation expense: Restricted common share grant expense \$ 3,436 \$ 3,556 \$ 3,462 Employee stock purchase plan expense 79 63 63 Performance stock unit (benefit) expense (12) 130 Total employee stock-based compensation expense 3,515 3,607 3,655 Non-employee director stock-based compensation expense 375 340 308 Total stock-based compensation expense 3,890 3,947 3,963 Recognized tax benefit (867) (818) (832) Net expense recognized \$ 3,023 \$ 3,129 \$ 3,131
+(Dollars in thousands) 2022 2021 2020 Employee stock-based compensation expense: Restricted common share grant expense \$ 3,707 \$ 3,436 \$ 3,556 Employee stock purchase plan expense 112 79 63 Performance stock unit benefit (12) Total employee stock-based compensation expense 3,819 3,515 3,607 Non-employee director stock-based compensation expense 506 375 340 Total stock-based compensation expense 4,325 3,890 3,947 Recognized tax benefit (1,007) (867) (818) Net expense recognized \$ 3,318 \$ 3,023 \$ 3,129

-Restricted common shares were the primary form of stock-based compensation awards granted by Peoples in 2021, 2020 and 2019.
+Restricted common shares were the primary form of stock-based compensation awards granted by Peoples in 2022, 2021 and 2020.
 The fair value of restricted common share awards on the grant date is the market price of Peoples' common shares.
-Total unrecognized stock-based compensation related to unvested restricted common share awards was \$2.6 million at December 31, 2021, which will be recognized over a weighted-average period of 1.8 years.
+Total unrecognized stock-based compensation related to unvested restricted common share awards was \$4.1 million at December 31, 2022, which will be recognized over a weighted-average period of 1.9 years.
 In 2021, the Board of Directors granted 4,347 unrestricted common shares to non-employee directors, with related stock-based compensation of \$135,000.